-We also identified limitations of the mock data, which are relatively simple models of mass and light profiles of lens and source galaxies used in the simulation.
-The choices lead to underestimated contamination from substructures in the context of both mass and light distributions of galaxies in the cutouts, in turn leading to either miscounted images or introduce additional artifacts in the procedures of all modules.
-The issue is hardly noticeable in the data of ground-based surveys because of the large pixel size and spread of the PSF.
-It becomes significant, however, in the data of space-based surveys with much higher spatial resolutions.
-To widen the scope of our pipeline, we plan to employ more realistic mass and light models as well as create a larger image dataset.
-Eventually, we intend to utilize the pipeline for real-time lens detection and modeling with data from next-generation large-scale sky surveys, including both ground- and space-based telescopes such as Euclid, LSST, and WFIRST,\footnote{\url{https://wfirst.gsfc.nasa.gov/}} where fast and automated methods of detecting and characterizing astronomical objects become a necessity.
+One limitation of this work is that relatively simple models of mass and light profiles of lens and source galaxies were used in the simulations that generated the training data.
+These choices lead to underestimated contamination from substructures in the context of both mass and light distributions of galaxies in the cutouts, in turn leading to either miscounted images or to introduce additional artifacts in the procedures of all modules.
+The issue is hardly noticeable in the data from ground-based surveys due to the large pixel size and spread of the PSF.
+However, it becomes significant in the data from space-based surveys with much higher spatial resolutions.
+To widen the scope of our pipeline, we plan to employ more realistic mass and light models, as well as to create a larger image dataset.
+Eventually, we intend to utilize the pipeline for real-time lens detection and modeling with data from next-generation large-scale sky surveys, including ground- and space-based telescopes such as Euclid, LSST, and Roman Space Telescope, where fast and automated methods of detecting and characterizing astronomical objects become a necessity.